jiangjiu/react-cartItem0.1/README.md

-This repo is a boilerplate for React-Babel-Webpack project.
-You could use it as a base to build your own web app.
+This repo is a cartItem demo.

 ## Features